-The Pamlico County Sheriff's Office is led by Sheriff Billy Sawyer Jr. His office is located in the Law Enforcement Center at 200 Main St, Bayboro.
+The Pamlico County Sheriff's Office is led by Sheriff Chris Davis.
+His office is located in the Law Enforcement Center at 200 Main St, Bayboro.
 The Law Enforcement Center also houses offices of the County Magistrate’s Office and Pamlico County Detention.

 The Pamlico County Sheriff's Office has responsibility in three areas of the criminal justice system: law enforcement, the courts and corrections and is responsible for the county communications.
 The Sheriff’s office also is responsible for numerous other law enforcement duties.